jshields123/bookmark_manager/README.md

 So I can store bookmark data for later retrieval
 I want to add a bookmark to Bookmark Manager

+As a user
+So I can remove my bookmark from Bookmark manager
+I want to delete a bookmark

 ``````````

 domain model diagram -> https://github.com/makersacademy/course/blob/master/bookmark_manager/images/bookmark_manager_1.png